mctinker/Map-Tasker/README.md

 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.
 - Save and restore runtime settings.
 - Identify Tasks that have too many 'actions', and which should potentially be broken up into multiple Tasks.
-- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT/Claude/DeepSeek/Gemini or the local-based Llama (via Ollama) supported models.*
+- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT/Claude/DeepSeek/Gemini or the local-based Llama (via Ollama) supported models. *
-- Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.*
+- Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View. *
-- Automatic update detection and optional installation of new versions.*
+- Automatic update detection and optional installation of new versions. *
+- Enhanced search capabilities. *

 &nbsp;&nbsp;&nbsp;&nbsp;* Available via the GUI only.